paperswithcode/model-index/README.md

-# model-browser: Browse models on Papers with Code
+# Browse ML models on Papers with Code